Susan Gerbic: Personal life

 Gerbic married Robert Forsyth in 1983.
 The couple had two sons, and the marriage ended in 2002.
 As of August 2018, Gerbic was in a relationship with the mentalist Mark Edward.
-They met in 2009 on one of James Randi's skeptics' cruises to Mexico; Edward was working on the ship as part of the entertainment.

-In 2013, Gerbic discovered she had breast cancer after she and a colleague at Lifetouch studios scheduled mammograms in response to Angelina Jolie undergoing a preventive mastectomy.
-By December that year, Gerbic had completed 20 weeks of chemotherapy for stage II cancer and, by March 2014, 33 radiation treatments.
+In 2013, Gerbic discovered she had breast cancer.
+By December that year, Gerbic had completed chemotherapy, and by March 2014, radiation treatments.
 Gerbic continued to work throughout the treatment, and her follow-up mammogram revealed no cancer.
 She said the experience had made her tougher.